ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 ## Proposed Design & Implementation

-To address the problem, a reference guide and example for both Python and LabVIEW will be provided which will demonstrate how to manage and share arbitrary sessions (e.g., database connections, file connections) across multiple measurement plugins.
+To address the problem, a reference guide and example in python will be provided which will demonstrate how to manage and share custom instrument sessions across multiple measurement plugins.
 The solution will incorporate the session reservation mechanism using the existing session management service.

 In this workflow, users are expected to define core functionalities as APIs in the proto file and then host them as a gRPC service.